GiovanH/unofficial-homestuck-collection/MODDING.md

 Installed mods will be available in the `SETTINGS` page (jump `/settings`), under the header **Mod Settings**.
 Detailed instructions will be available there.

+Some changes don't require any sort of reload at all.
+Some require a soft reload, and some require a full application restart.

+Basically, anything that requires the main process to reload requires an application restart.
+This is usually if you change an actual file in the mods directory.
+Anything that modifies vue or adds CSS requires a soft reload, and stuff that just modifies the archive or adds footnotes can reload within vue.

 ## API specification

 As per [Installing mods](#installing-mods) above, there are two forms of mods: single-file scripts and mod folders.